asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond

 For the purposes of later discussion, we briefly define two scaling paradigms when exploiting parallelism.
 Strong scaling is where a larger number of processors is used to obtain the \textit{same} solution in a \textit{shorter} wallclock time.
 Weak scaling is where a larger number of processors is used to obtain a \textit{higher resolution} solution in the \textit{same} wallclock time.

 The rest of this article is structured as follows.
-In Section \ref{subsec:pint_hyperbolic} we survey the varying PinT approaches to geophysical fluids models in particular, which incorporate transport and wave propagation processes that exhibit the general challenge of PinT methods for hyperbolic problems (and hence we also discuss aspects of hyperbolic problems more broadly).
-In Section \ref{subsec:prior_paradiag}, we complete this introduction with a survey previous research on the ParaDiag approach to PinT.
-Then, in Section \ref{sec:methods} we review the basic ParaDiag idea and discuss the extension to nonlinear problems which are more relevant to weather and climate, highlighting the wide range of choices that need to be made when using ParaDiag for these problems.
-In Section \ref{sec:asq}, we describe the asQ library, and explain how it addresses the need to rapidly explore different options in a high performance computing environment.
-In Section \ref{sec:examples} we present some numerical examples to demonstrate that we have achieved this goal.
-Finally, in Section \ref{sec:conclusions} we provide a summary and outlook.
+In Sect. \ref{subsec:pint_hyperbolic} we survey the varying PinT approaches to geophysical fluids models in particular, which incorporate transport and wave propagation processes that exhibit the general challenge of PinT methods for hyperbolic problems (and hence we also discuss aspects of hyperbolic problems more broadly).
+In Sect. \ref{subsec:prior_paradiag}, we complete this introduction with a survey previous research on the ParaDiag approach to PinT.
+Then, in Sect. \ref{sec:methods} we review the basic ParaDiag idea and discuss the extension to nonlinear problems which are more relevant to weather and climate, highlighting the wide range of choices that need to be made when using ParaDiag for these problems.
+In Sect. \ref{sec:asq}, we describe the asQ library, and explain how it addresses the need to rapidly explore different options in a high performance computing environment.
+In Sect. \ref{sec:examples} we present some numerical examples to demonstrate that we have achieved this goal.
+Finally, in Sect. \ref{sec:conclusions} we provide a summary and outlook.